Terreii/andromeda-viewer/docs/index.md

 When the server runs, you can access the viewer in your browser under http://127.0.0.1:8000/.

 There is also a live reload mode!
-Whenever you save and change a file, the viewer/client will be reloaded, without the state of the viewer to reloaded.
-This can be accomplished if you enter the command `npm run watch`.
+Run `npm run watch` and whenever you save a changed file, the viewer/client updates.
+Without reloading the viewer-state!

-The last two commands can be combined with `npm run startDev`.
+`npm run startDev` is a combination of the last two commands.